 Made a mistake?
 Go back in time!
 Time-travel debugging lets you rewind your agent to any previous state and try a different path.

 Coming from Software Engineering?
 Time-travel debugging for agents is Redux DevTools for AI.
 If you've used browser DevTools to step through state changes, replay actions, or inspect snapshots, this is the same power applied to agent execution.
-Each checkpoint is a commit you can checkout.
+Each checkpoint is a commit you can checkout — and rewinding then replaying with a different input is like

 What is Time-Travel Debugging?